F-i-f/soft-brightness/README.md

 - Configure _Built-in monitor_ to your built-in panel's name.

-#### You have a laptop computer without a back-light
+#### You have a laptop computer without a backlight

-For example an OLED panel or non-functional back-light.
+For example an OLED panel or non-functional backlight.
 Have Soft Brightness Plus control the brightness for all your monitors:

 - Set _Use backlight control_ to _On_.